Whether your moving crew is full-time or 1099, there are probably mornings where your movers don't show up.

 It's always a challenge though.
 Since this affects the whole crew there is peer pressure to keep the stop short.
 The crew also only gets 15 minutes to load equipment and get out the door unless operations makes an exception (had to clean out a truck, etc).
 Those are the sticks and the carrot is crew members who consistently show up on time get dispatched more often and get more hours.

 "Our guys were contractors and generally I didn’t have much trouble getting them to show up on time.
 What I did is I would inform the contractors of their schedule for the week.
 If jobs cancel or reschedule I would inform them since they pay for their own equipment and they can do other jobs if they have that in their pipeline."

 "Establish your expectations early on in the hiring process.
 If you expect your employees to show up on time, this should be stated in the job description and the interview.
 If someone shows up late for the third or fourth time, bring them aside to figure out the root of the problem.
 Maybe it's a matter of changing their schedule and making sure aren't overcommitting."

 In short, if you're struggling to get your crew to consistently show up to work, you're not alone.
 Try a combination of the different strategies above.
+User technology such as SMS enabled moving company software.
 Talk to your peers.
 Come up with new tactics.
 What might be a solution for someone else might not work for you.
 Once you've built a system that works, learn how to increase moving leads without spending much.
 To leave you with a bit of inspiration, from the words of J.W.
 Marriott "If you take care of your people your people will take care of your customers and your business will take care of itself."